TodorNik/panda_survive_game/README.md

 ### Files

 Most of the files commited to this repository are raw code.
 Only panda_survival.love (a play-ready LÖVE file) and classic.lua (class module) avoid this classification.

--main.lua: Main file for the game
+1. main.lua: Main file for the game
--enemy.lua: Information and functions of the enemy entity -player.lua: Information and functions of the player entity -conf.lua: A config file that interacts with the builder to set title and icon
+2. enemy.lua: Information and functions of the enemy entity
+3. player.lua: Information and functions of the player entity
+4. conf.lua: A config file that interacts with the builder to set title and icon
 ### Prerequisites

 - Lua